emnify/product-docs/docs/glossary.md

 A SIM stores data used to identify a subscriber ([IMSI](#imsi)) along with other network information for connecting and authenticating with a [mobile network operator (MNO)](https://www.emnify.com/iot-glossary/mno).
 See also [eSIM - Embedded SIM](#esim).

 ## SIM batch
 A collection of SIM cards that can be registered with a single [BIC](#bic) code.

-## SMS firewall
-A firewall that controls the SMS flow.

 ## SIM hosting fee
 Monthly fee for an active SIM.